-Professor James Laurenceson is Deputy Director of the Australia-China Relations Institute (ACRI) at UTS.
+Professor James Laurenceson is Acting Director of the Australia-China Relations Institute (ACRI) at UTS.

 He has previously held academic appointments at the University of Queensland (Australia), Shandong University (China) and Shimonoseki City University (Japan).